Text and images by Craig Smith

 Some nits to pick (none of which would keep me from recommending the rod):

-• There is only one stripping guide.
+- There is only one stripping guide.
 I believe this can cut a few feet off the best distance that can be achieved.
 The single stripping guide is also typical for rods in the lower price ranges so this is not a big gripe.
 I do wish that single stripping guide were one size larger.

-• The rod tip has a bit of bounce on recovery at the completion of the cast.
+- The rod tip has a bit of bounce on recovery at the completion of the cast.
 It is more noticeable when making long distance casts.
 This can cause some slack and loss of distance as the line shoots out.
 Still, it is less prone to this than most lower priced rods in the past.
 You might not even notice unless you compare against some rods that cost 2x to 3x as much or more.

-• No rod tube included when purchasing the rod alone.
+- No rod tube included when purchasing the rod alone.

-• No section alignment dots.
+- No section alignment dots.
 I can align the guides.
 So can you.
 I have seen plenty of rods with misaligned alignment dots too (does that make them misalignment dots?).
 I didn’t miss them.

-• The rod has a reversed half wells grip (tapered to a narrow front).
+- The rod has a reversed half wells grip (tapered to a narrow front).
 I prefer full wells grips on 6wt rods, especially rods that I will be doing a lot of long range casting with.
 The wider front section of a full wells grip provides a bit more support for the thumb, resulting in less fatigue over long sessions in my experience.
 Half wells or cigar shaped grips have been the standard for 6 wt and lighter rods for decades.
 Still, I was ok with this for a four hour fishing session repeatedly casting integrated shooting taper sinking lines.

-• The 6wt rod is not available with a fighting butt.
+- The 6wt rod is not available with a fighting butt.
 If you want a TFO 6wt with a fighting butt you need to step up to the Pro III series.
 I fitted an aftermarket EVA foam fighting butt to the rod I was testing.
 Unfortunately the product I used is no longer available.
 Since I use 6wt rods frequently for light saltwater work I prefer having a fighting butt.
 Not a deal breaker in my opinion.

 Some nice features of note:

-• The reel seat has two locking rings which secured tightly with finger tips though they did not turn as smooth as the rings some other more costly reel seats.
-But, they didn’t bind up either.
+- The reel seat has two locking rings which secured tightly with finger tips though they did not turn as smooth as the rings some other more costly reel seats.
+But they didn’t bind up either.
 They did not loosen up during a four hour session of constant casting and fishing.

-• During a four hour session on San Diego Bay casting heavy lines none of the ferrules loosened up.
+- During a four hour session on San Diego Bay casting heavy lines none of the ferrules loosened up.
 I'm used to this occurring with less expensive rods.
 Loose ferrules can lead to poor casts or broken rods.

-• Rod finish is nice with clean wraps and finish.
+- Rod finish is nice with clean wraps and finish.
 The finish on the wraps seals up the space where the guides meet the blank so there will not be a problem with salt intrusion.
 The semi gloss black with white label and writing looks nice but the fish won't care.

-• The grip is a bit smaller in diameter than many grips on other rods.
+- The grip is a bit smaller in diameter than many grips on other rods.
 This is a great grip for folks with smaller hands, including kids, but not too small for anglers with larger hands.

 The sum up:

 The rod works for me really well out to about 60 feet, though I can get more out of it.
 That is plenty for most fly fishing.
 I can cast farther with it but that required a bit more work compared to my more expensive rods.
-If you are going to be primarily fishing in the 60-100 foot range then other rods are a better option, but how often are users going to fish that distance with a 6wt rod.
+If you are going to be primarily fishing in the 60-100 foot range then other rods are a better option; but, how often are users going to fish that distance with a 6wt rod.

 The rod is a nice performing rod for its intended target purchasers of new fly anglers and folks that need a backup rod and I can recommend it.
 I’d be happy chasing bluegill, crappie, bass and stocked trout in our local lakes as well saltwater species in our local bays and in the surf with this rod.
 It is a good value on it’s own and even a better value when packaged in a kit.